 Registration finishes at 9.05am.
 If your child arrives at school after 9.05am, they will be marked late.
 If your child arrives at school after 9.15am, they will be marked as an unauthorised late (which counts as an unauthorised absence for the entire morning session).
-Parents must sign their child into school using the school inventry system if they are late, stating the time that they arrived and the reason they are late.
-The child will then be given a 'Late Card' to give to their teacher so the teacher knows that they have been signed into school – if they do not have this, they will be sent back to do so (making them even later to class).
-Children who have arrived late to school and not signed in pose a serious Health and Safety hazard, should there be a fire evacuation in school during the morning.
+Staff will sign their child into school using the school Inventry system if they are late, stating the time that they arrived and the reason they are late.

 What should I do if my child is absent?

-We expect a parent to telephone the school on the first day of the child’s absence, explaining why the child is absent.
-Please note, this does not automatically mean the absence will be authorised.
+We expect a parent to call the school, press option 1, on the first day of the child’s absence.
 You may be required to provide evidence supporting your explanation of the absence before it is authorised and where evidence is insufficient, the absence may still be marked as unauthorised.

 If we do not hear from you, we will: